Spinal Cord Anatomy

-- A bundle of nerves which branch off the end of the spinal cord and carry messages about bowel, bladder, and reproductive function.
+- The bundle of nerves that branch off of the end of the spinal cord and carry messages about bowel, bladder, and lower extremity function.
 It is located below the lumbar area of the spinal cord and looks like a horse’s tail.

-- The neck area, where 8 cervical nerves carry messages for movement and feeling to the arms, the hands, the fingers and the diaphragm.
+- Referring to the neck area, where 8 cervical nerves carry messages for movement and feeling to the arms, the hands, the fingers and the diaphragm.

-- The main muscle of breathing located under the rib cage.
+- The main muscle responsible for breathing.
+It is located under the rib cage.

-- Lower area of the back.
-The 5 lumbar nerves carry messages for movement and feeling to the legs and hips.
+- Referring to the lower area of the back.
+The 5 lumbar nerves that exit here carry messages for movement and feeling to the lower extremities

 - Motor Nerve

-- Connects the brain and spinal cord with parts of the body; carries messages for movement and feeling.
+- The electrical wire of the body.
+Connects the brain and spinal cord with parts of the body; carries messages for movement and sensation.

 - Nervous System